The Forbidden History of Heavenly Mother

 “To the unmarried and the widows I say: It is good for them to remain single as I am” (1 Corinthians 7:8).

-This theology led to the ideal of the virgin nun, dedicating her love to God rather than to any earthly man.
+Over time, this theology helped elevate the ideal of the virgin nun, dedicating her love to God rather than to any earthly man.

 Early church fathers intensified this valorization of virginity.
 St. Jerome declared virginity the Christian woman’s highest calling (Jerome, Against Jovinianus, Book I, c.
 393 CE).
 Even within marriage, deriving pleasure from sex was condemned as sinful.
 Women who displayed independence, sexual freedom, or intellectual authority were viewed with suspicion—“the devil’s gateway,” as Tertullian labeled them (On the Apparel of Women, Book I, ch.
 1, c.
 200 CE).
 A modern scholar notes that Mary’s perpetual virginity